 Life science applications are often both compute intensive and data intensive.
 They consume large amount of CPU cycles while processing massive data sets that are either in large group of small files or naturally splittable.
-These kinds of applications ideally fit in the MapReduce programming model.
-MapReduce uses a different model from the traditional HPC model.
-It does not distinguish computation nodes and storage nodes.
-Each node is responsible for both computation and storage.
+These kinds of applications ideally fit in the MapReduce [2] programming model.
+MapReduce differs from the traditional HPC model in that it does not distinguish computation nodes and storage nodes so each node is responsible for both computation and storage.
 Obvious advantages include better fault tolerance, scalability and data locality scheduling.
 The MapReduce model has been applied to life science applications by many researchers.
-Qiu et al. [14] describe their work to implement various clustering algorithm using MapReduce.
+Qiu et al. [15] describe their work to implement various clustering algorithm using MapReduce.